Skip to content

 Debugging Tests

+Pass gdb instead of lldb to use gdb.
 When a test crashes, the debugger runs automatically and prints diagnostic output before exiting with a non-zero status.